 Odisha government’s construction work at Jagannath Temple is in larger public interest, says SC

-Petitioners claimed that the Naveen Patnaik-led state government was carrying out illegal excavation at the ancient site.
+The petitioners claimed that the Naveen Patnaik-led state government was carrying out illegal excavation at the ancient site.

 The Supreme Court on Friday dismissed two petitions filed against the construction undertaken by the Odisha government at the Jagannath Temple in Puri, saying that the work was being done in public interest to benefit pilgrims, Live Law reported.